 What is the HEAT BED Research Study?

-The HypErthermia as an Additional Treatment for the Biology and Experience of Depression (HEAT BED) Research Study aims to test the feasibility and acceptability of 8 cognitive behavioral therapy (CBT) sessions and either 4 active sauna sessions that will raise core body temperature or 4 sham sauna sessions that do not cause these increases in body temperature, as a potential treatment in patients with major depressive disorder.
+The HypErthermia as an Additional Treatment for the Biology and Experience of Depression (HEAT BED) Research Study aims to test the feasibility and acceptability of 8 cognitive behavioral therapy (CBT) sessions and either 4 active sauna sessions that cause increases in body temperature or 4 sham sauna sessions that do not cause these increases in body temperature, as a potential treatment in patients with major depressive disorder.
 You will be randomly assigned to receive either 4 active sauna sessions or 4 sham sauna sessions.
 This study is being run by Ashley Mason, PhD, and Rick Hecht, MD, of the UCSF Osher Center for Integrative Health.